Wendy Perron

-Wendy Perron is an American dancer, choreographer, and teacher who was the editor-in-chief of Dance Magazine from 2004 to 2013.
-She is the author of Through the Eyes of a Dancer, Selected Writings, published by Wesleyan University Press in November 2013.
+Wendy Perron is an American dancer/choreographer, educator, and curator who was the editor-in-chief of Dance Magazine from 2004 to 2013.
+She is the author of Through the Eyes of a Dancer, Selected Writings(2013), and The Grand Union: Accidental Anarchists of Downtown Dance, 1979–1976, (2020) both published by Wesleyan University Press.

 Biography

 Perron graduated from Bennington College in 1969.
 She began her career in New York as a freelance dancer/choreographer at Dance Theater Workshop.
 She danced with the Trisha Brown Dance Company (1975–78) and participated in one of Twyla Tharp's "farm clubs."
 Perron later noted: "From Trisha and Twyla, I learned you can use any kind of strange, jagged, weird movements and make a piece flow."